chr15m/hoc-2024/slides/slides.md

 The "Clj data" column tells us whether the tool uses Clojure datastructures under the hood, with the immutability guarantees that come with that.

 Finally, the "Reagent" column tells us whether we can use the Reagent library.
-This is important because there's a lot of Reagent knowledge, experience, and probably legacy code lying around that works with Reagent.
+This is important because there's a lot of Reagent knowledge, experience, and probably legacy code lying around.
 I've indicated Reagent on the backend as well because I think that's a nice advantage - using the same components on the server and client.

-Note that where Reagent is not available it is the case that no Clojure libraries are available.
+Note that where Reagent is not available it means no Clojure libraries are available.
+So loading any Clojure libraries is out.

-* sitefox is a library/framework you can integrate with these
-* scittle can now be used on the back-end but it's a niche use-case for e.g. webworkers.
-* cherry's provides is a new lightweight cljs variant that compiles to modern JavaScript and integrates well with the existing ecosystem.
-So far I haven't found a reason to use it over shadow-cljs for my own projects but it may be worth looking into in the future.
+Just a couple more notes to finish off.

+- First, scittle has an asterisk because Michiel Borkent told me it's technically also possible to run scittle on the backend via webworkers.
+- Second, Sitefox is not on here because it's not a tool for running ClojureScript.
+It's a library that integrates with some of these tools.
+So it's a different type of beast.
+- Finally there is another tool called cherry, which is related to squint, but at this point I think it's not as widely used.
+I don't know too much about cherry, but it looks like it could one day be a replacement for shadow-cljs in some situations.
+Unlike squint it uses native Clojure datastructures and compiles to es6 and integrates well with the existing JavaScript ecosystem.

 -->